 ⏺ Fat: 4.8g

 So, as you can see, the protein level is about double and the carbs are around 70-80% less than Burgen or a regular multigrain bread.

 Did Aldi Low Carb Bread deliver on its promise?

 Yeah, I have to say it did.
 The front of pack claims stack up, and the taste and texture are both reasonable.
-However for me, the fact that it’s made from mostly Soy and Gluten rules it out as becoming a staple product in my pantry.
+Not suitable if you are trying to avoid or cannot consume products that contain Soy or Gluten.

 Where can you buy Aldi Low Carb Bread?